snakeku/Samsung-Gear-Portal-Data-Extraction/README.md

 - Insightful Data Visualization: Matplotlib is utilised to create visually appealing and informative charts, graphs, and histograms.
 These visualizations enhance data understanding and facilitate effective communication of findings to stakeholders.
 - Demonstration of Data Engineering and Analytics Skills: The project showcases a range of skills including web scraping, data migration and transformation, SQL query optimization, and data visualization techniques.
 These skills are highly valuable in data engineering and analytics roles.

+# Data Pipeline Execution Order

+1. Run web data extraction: Execute the JavaScript file `web_data_extraction.js` to perform data mining on a web page and export the data to a CSV file.
+This step collects the necessary data for further processing and analysis.

+2. Run data migration: Execute the Python file `data_migration.py` to migrate and transform the extracted data into a MySQL database.
+This step involves creating and populating two tables in the database, ensuring data integrity and handling any necessary data validation.

+3. Run data visualization: Execute the Python file `data_visualization.py` to perform data analytics and visualization on the migrated data.
+This step involves querying the MySQL database to retrieve the required data and using Matplotlib to create visualizations such as bar charts or histograms.

 ## Conclusion
 The Samsung Gear Portal Data Extraction and Analytics project demonstrates the ability to extract, migrate, transform, analyze, and visualize data from the Samsung Gear Portal using a combination of JavaScript, Python, MySQL, and Matplotlib.
 By leveraging these technologies, the project showcases essential data engineering and analytics skills required for roles in the industry.
 It provides a strong foundation for working with real-world data, deriving meaningful insights, and effectively communicating findings to stakeholders.